 My career has spanned NHS, private and community settings in the UK and abroad, and has included psychiatric inpatient and outpatient facilities including The Nightingale Hospital, The Royal Free Hospital and The Maudsley Hospital.
 I have worked in teams specializing in trauma, eating disorders and problems regulating extreme emotions.
 I have also worked in outpatient teams specializing in women’s health and chronic illness.

-I currently divide my time between my private practice and writing, teaching and researching in the field of mental health.
+I currently divide my time between my private practice, writing, developing my meditation practices and rock climbing.
 Before becoming a psychologist, I worked in media and the arts and I enjoy bringing this element of creativity to my practice.

 Session structure and fees